The Many Lives of Andrew Young Exhibit and Book Premier at the Millennium Gate Museum - The Tennessee Tribune

 In honor of Andrew Young’s 90th Birthday Celebration, an exceptional exhibit and coffee table book was revealed to the public March 12.
 The exhibit at the Millennium Gate Museum in Atlantic Station allows visitors to see amazing photographs and memorabilia from the 10 lives that Andrew Young has lived.
 Boyhood, minister, civil rights icon, congressman, UN Ambassador, Mayor of Atlanta, presenter of the Centennial Olympic Games, businessman, philanthropist and documentarian.

-The pages of the book have been translated into the exhibit that creates a grand graphic style that will adorn the walls of the Millennium Gate Museum through October.
+The pages of the book have been translated into the exhibit that creates a grand graphic style that will adorn the walls of the Millennium Gate Museum throough October.

 “The Many Lives of Andrew Young” can be purchased at bookstores around the country and online through Amazon.